-At Box UK, the discovery phase is about building a real understanding of your business and your users – extracting all the information you need for project success in such a way that leaves everyone speaking the same language.
+At Box UK, the Agile discovery phase is about building a real understanding of your business and your users – extracting all the information you need for project success in such a way that leaves everyone speaking the same language.

-Our consultants begin by getting under the skin of your business, which is where stakeholder workshops prove so valuable.
-They help us answer questions such as:
+Our consultants begin by getting under the skin of your business, which is where Agile discovery workshop sessions prove so valuable.

-We love to speak to users directly, learning about their motivations, expectations, devices, usage patterns – anything that will help us understand what they need and want from your digital products and services.
+We love to speak to users directly as part of our Agile discovery process, learning about their motivations, expectations, devices, usage patterns – anything that will help us understand what they need and want from your digital products and services.

 This enabled the team to enter into development with a clear picture of what we were building and who we were building it for, helping to keep things on track throughout the duration of the project.